The Cultural Significance Of TikTok’s Trendiest Hair Gels & How To Use Them

 What is the difference between hair gel and hair wax?

 Hair gel and waxes are different forms of a similar styling product.
 When you see a super tight slicked-back hairstyle, there's likely a styling gel involved.
-"A gel is going to get your hair super sleek and snatched," explains celebrity stylist Sabrina Porsche.
+"A gel is going to get your hair super sleek and snatched," explains celebrity hairstylist Sabrina Porsche.
 "If you're slicking your hair back in a bun or a ponytail, it's going to make your hair very sleek and very shiny."
-The consistency of hair gel is thinner, more jellied, compared to a wax stick which is in a solid form, and it will dry down once applied into the hair.
+The consistency of hair gel is thinner, and more jellied, compared to a wax stick which is in a solid form, and it will dry down once on the hair.

+When styling their hair, Black women often shape the baby hairs at the front of their hairline with gel or wax to lay them flat to the skin, the process is called laying edges and it requires an edge brush and an edge-control styling cream.
+Edge-control products function similarly to a wax stick which can also be used to lay hair flat, but they're not synonymous.
+"An edge control, I would scoop it out with an edge brush or my finger and then apply it," explains Redway.
+"With a wax stick, I would apply it directly from the stick, like a roll-on deodorant.
+They're different but they can do similar things."

 AdvertisementADVERTISEMENT